 What about other herbal cold remedies?

 Like elderberry, many other herbal cold remedies are not regulated by the FDA.
-In the few studies conducted on these supplements, they are not shown to reduce the length of cough and cold symptoms.
-They also aren't shown to prevent colds or flus.
+The few studies conducted on these supplements are not shown to reduce the length of cough and cold symptoms.
+They also aren't shown to prevent colds or flu.

 How else can I keep my child healthy during cold and flu season?

 While there's no cure for the common cold, including herbal remedies, you can take everyday precautions to help your child stay healthy during cold and flu season.
 You should: